ecotner/machine-learning-algos/Supervised/Classification/ResNet/README.md

 - Add in generation of human-readable achitecture description
 - Add dropout capability
 - Add in batch normalization

-## To Do:

 - Add in automatic noise injection to weights
 - Write script to run prediction on pictures using trained network

+## To Do:

+- Try and get sub-10% error on test set
 - Figure out how to do neural style transfer on the trained network